ray-project/ray/doc/source/starting-ray.rst

 You can monitor the Ray cluster status with ``ray monitor cluster.yaml`` and ssh into the head node with ``ray attach cluster.yaml``.

-Your Python script will **only** need to execute on the same machine as the head node.
-To make sure your Ray program utilizes all cluster resources, add the following to your Python script:
+Your Python script **only** needs to execute on one machine in the cluster (usually the head node).
+To connect your program to the Ray cluster, add the following to your Python script:

 .. code-block:: python